Riverside Centre, Brisbane: Growth of the Brisbane Central Business District

 Part of the traditional lands of the Turrbal and Yuggerah people, the colonial occupation of Brisbane began with the Moreton Bay Penal Settlement (1824), before the area was opened for free settlement in 1842.
 Established on the site of the former penal colony, Brisbane then was encircled by two reaches of the Brisbane River, and was declared a port of entry in 1846.
 It became the capital of the colony of Queensland in 1859, and was proclaimed a city in 1902.

 The expansion of the colonial economy and related shipping activity from the 1840s shaped the need for buildings in Brisbane to house office-based work, banking, and insurance.
 Brisbane developed as Queensland's commercial and financial centre and its major port, hosting the headquarters for the colony's principal businesses, financial institutions, shipping companies and government.
 Its buildings were erected largely in economic boom periods in the central business district (CBD) in the 1860s, the 1880s and the 1920s.
 These were clustered into precincts, with most of the government buildings erected along George Street, the retail and financial district stretching down Queen Street, and a shipping, wharf, and warehouse precinct along the Town Reach, the riverfront between the Botanic Gardens and the Kangaroo Point bend.
 Surviving wharf and warehouse buildings in this precinct include AUSN House (Naldham House) (1870s), the Port Office (1880), the Brisbane Customs House (1889), Naval Offices (1901), and Smellie & Co's warehouses (1888, 1887 and 1896).

-In the early 1920s, most of the Brisbane CBD's buildings reached only one or two storeys (including residences), with warehouses up to three and four storeys, and a small number of commercial buildings extending up to eight storeys (such as Perry House, built in 1910).
+In the early 1920s, most of the Brisbane central business district's buildings reached only one or two storeys (including residences), with warehouses up to three and four storeys, and a small number of commercial buildings extending up to eight storeys (such as Perry House, built in 1910).
 The 1920s boom brought taller buildings, but in 1926, building heights were restricted to a maximum of 132 ft, or eleven storeys.
 The maximum height could only be achieved for buildings of fireproof construction, in streets wider than 33 ft; otherwise lower limits applied.
 Churches, chapels, ornamental towers, domes, and decorative architectural features could exceed that limit.
 Accordingly, financial buildings along Queen Street were erected up to ten storeys during the 1920s and 1930s, but most of the CBD's buildings were lower, including the six-storey Finney Isles store (1936), seven-storey National Mutual Life Association Building (1926), seven-storey National Bank of Australasia (1930), and ten-storey Colonial Mutual Life Building (1931).
 By the time construction work was halted for the outbreak of World War II, the Brisbane City Hall clock tower was the tallest structure in the CBD, being 278 ft high.